jkunimune/Djastiz/en-Specification.md

 A more standard way to form a new word is with a simple compound.
 This involves combining two or more existing words to form a new one.
 It takes the part of speech of the second, and represents something between the meanings of both.
 For example, "pahopoltilum", meaning "underwear", is derived from "paho", meaning "to be under", and "poltilum", meaning "clothing".

-One of the most common uses of this system is the creation of demonyms and language names.
-In Oltilip, a loanword may represent a country or people group, depending on which is named after the other.
-If a loanword is used for the country, then the demonym is derived by combining it with "won", "person".
-If the people, then the toponym is derived by combining it with "tec", "country".
-Either way, the loanword can be combined with the word "tilip", "language", to describe the language of that country, or with the word "kwelyot", "place", to describe a geographic area.
-For example, "'alap" is the Oltilip word for "Arab" or "the Arabian people".
-Saudi Arabia is then "'alaptec", the Arabic language is "'alaptilip", and the Arabian peninsula is "'alapkwelyot".

 ### Affixes

 A more precise way to derive new terms is through the addition af affixes.
 In Oltilip, all affixes are themselves words, and the result of adding one means the same thing as the base word and affix placed together in a sentence, albeit lexicalised.
-For example, if the relative pronoun "les" is placed next to the verb "noki", which means "to know", one gets "noki les", which means "one who teaches".
+For example, if the relative "l es" is placed next to the verb "noki", which means "to know", one gets "noki l es", which means "one who teaches".
 When "les" is used as a suffix, that phrase is lexicalised into "nokiles", which means "teacher".
-This form carries two concrete advantages over the phrase "noki les"; specifically, "nokiles" cannot be interpreted as two words in adjacent phrases should the surrounding grammar be complicated, and further can refer to the concept of a teacher even when there is no one in the discussion who is currently teaching.
-Learning a word like "nokiles" is also inherently easier than repeatedly parsing a phrase like "noki les".
+This form carries two concrete advantages over the phrase "noki les"; specifically, "nokiles" cannot be interpreted as two words in adjacent phrases should the surrounding grammar be complicated, and further can refer to the concept of a teacher even when there is no one in the discussion who is actively teaching.
+Learning a word like "nokiles" is also inherently easier than repeatedly parsing a phrase like "noki l es".

 There are ten suffixes that can turn verbs into nouns:
 - "-les" references the agent of a verb, similar to "-er" in English,